lambdalisue/vimconf2015/slides/01-gita_browse.en.md

 --

-.center.middle.highlight.large[/foo/bar/hoge/....../piyo/puyo/poyo/......]
+.center.middle.large[**/foo/bar/hoge/....../piyo/puyo/poyo/......**]

 --

-.center.middle.highlight.huge[So long！No way!]
+.center.middle.huge[**So long!
+No way!**]

 ---
 class: center, middle
 # If you feel so
 ---
 class: center, middle
-# .highlight[Gita browse]
+# **Gita browse**
 ---
 # Gita browse ?

 1. Create a URL followed by the rule<br>
-  .subtle[In default, rules of GitHub and Bitbucket.org are prepared.
-You can add your extra rules as well]
+  *In default, rules of GitHub and Bitbucket.org are prepared.
+You can add your extra rules as well*

 2. You can 1) Open a browser, 2) Copy the URL, 3) Echo the URL with the URL created by the rule

 3. Each rule can have schemes to create a special URL<br>
-  .subtle[For example, there are "exact" and "blame" schemes for GitHub.
+  *For example, there are "exact" and "blame" schemes for GitHub.
 The "exact" scheme use a hashref instead of a branch name.
-The "blame" scheme use a GitHub's blame URL instead of a blob URL]
+The "blame" scheme use a GitHub's blame URL instead of a blob URL*

 ---
 # Write extra rules